ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 #### Caveats

 AyvaScripts run in a _sandbox_.
 So you do not have access to browser globals such as the ```window``` object.
 However, it is not a 100% secure sandbox.
-There are likely ways to get around the limitations, therefore you <b style="color: #AA0000">should not run code from untrusted sources</b>.
+There are likely ways to get around the limitations, therefore you <b style="color: #AA0000">should never run code from untrusted sources</b>.

 Also, variable replacement in JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals">template strings</a> currently do not work and will result in an error if attempted.